singularityhub/sregistry/docs/_docs/install/settings.md

 ## Config

-In the [config.py](https://github.com/singularityhub/sregistry/blob/master/shub/settings/config.py) you need to define the following:
+Here are some settings you might want to customize for your installation by adding them to `settings/local.py`.
+You can see the full set of values in [config.py](https://github.com/singularityhub/sregistry/blob/master/shub/settings/config.py) but it's recommended you store changes in `settings/local.py` to persist across upgrades.

 ### Google Analytics

-If you want to add a Google analytics code, you can do this in the settings/config.py:
+If you want to add a Google analytics code:

 ```python
 GOOGLE_ANALYTICS = "UA-XXXXXXXXX"